AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/microsoft-sql-server-modules.md

 When Fusion establishes the connection to the SQL server destination, the Fusion user identifies the Host (the domain name or IP address where the server is hosted) and the port.
 Fusion can connect to any available host and port.

-For information about specific IP addresses used by `Workfront Fusion`, see [IP Addresses for accessing Adobe Workfront Fusion](../../workfront-fusion/get-started/ip-addresses-for-fusion.md)
+For information about specific IP&nbsp;addresses used by Workfront Fusion, see [IP Addresses for accessing Adobe Workfront Fusion](../../workfront-fusion/get-started/ip-addresses-for-fusion.md)

 To learn more about creating a stored procedure, see the Microsoft SQL Server documentation.

 >[!NOTE]
 >
->`Workfront Fusion` doesn't support multiple recordsets.
+>Workfront Fusion doesn't support multiple recordsets.
 Only the first one is processed.

 ## Troubleshooting error ER_LOCK_WAIT_TIMEOUT: Lock wait timeout exceeded; try restarting transaction